 - Rules of table etiquette

-These sessions are refreshing as they divert the minds of the employees from their daily work.
+These virtual coffee sessions are refreshing as they divert the minds of the employees from their daily work and make for excellent virtual coffee break ideas.

 I’ve taken sculpting classes before and decided to teach what I’d learned in the last skill-swapping session.
 It was enjoyable for both the team and me.
 In return, I learned the basics of French from one of my colleagues who is well-versed in 3 non-English languages.